Interdisciplinary Advanced Certificate in Working with Young Deaf and Hard of Hearing Children and their Families (IACD)

 As part of the NewYork-Presbyterian Iona School of Health Sciences, students in the IACD program will develop the skills and experience needed to provide high-quality early childhood speech/language and education services to deaf/hard of hearing children and their families.

-Students will have the opportunity to do clinicals and rotations at NewYork-Presbyterian, ranked one of the top hospitals in the nation by U.S. News & World Report 2022-23.
-Iona students may also be considered for full-time positions within the NewYork-Presbyterian network upon graduation.
+Students have the opportunity to do clinicals and rotations at NewYork-Presbyterian, ranked one of the top hospitals in the nation by U.S. News & World Report 2022-23.
+Iona students may also be considered for positions within the NewYork-Presbyterian network upon graduation.

 Align your Communication Sciences and Disorders degree with your career goals at the NewYork-Presbyterian Iona School of Health Sciences and earn a degree of tremendous value for your future.